 Global warming demands immediate action.
 Digitalization — when used intelligently — is a powerful tool for reducing the CO2-footprint.
 Companies have a special duty to act.
-What form should a sustainable digitalization strategy take so that it helps a company along its journey to climate compatibility and sustainability?
+What form should a sustainable digitalization strategy take so that it helps a company along its journey to climate compatibility, sustainability and efficiency?

 Climate change is one of the greatest challenges facing humanity.
 A Planet B with infinite resources where the production of goods can continue as it always has is nowhere to be seen.